Back to Journal

 Breaking down the full feature set into manageable epics and user stories before writing a single line of code.

-Phase 1 of the Playbook is Pre-Production — and the first step is nailing down exactly what you're building.
+The first step of Pre-Production is nailing down exactly what I'm building.
 Not vaguely.
-Not "we'll figure it out."
+Not "I'll figure it out as I go."
 Exactly.

 From Concept to Requirements

-The concept document from Phase 0 gave us the what and why.
-Now we need the how much.
-Requirements specification is about scoping: what's in, what's out, and what can wait.
+The concept document from Phase 0 gave me the what and why.
+Now I need the how much.
+Requirements specification is scoping: what's in, what's out, and what gets punted to a future version I may or may not ever build.

 The MoSCoW Method

-• Won't Have — explicitly out of scope (keeps scope creep at bay)
+• Won't Have: explicitly out of scope (the most liberating category)

 The 7 Epics